jvllmr/jvllmr/README.md

 That is one of the reasons why I first started gaining advanced coding experience with Python 🐍 and most recently fell in love with TypeScript 🟦.
 </p>
 <p align="center">
-One of the other programming languages I want to learn soon is Rust 🦀.
+One programming language I want to get familiar with in the next year is Rust 🦀.
-A first project is hopefully coming soon.
+A first project is hopefully coming soon 🙏.

 </p>
 <h2>Stats</h2>